-The Psychiatric Nurse Practitioner (PNP) is part of a multidisciplinary team that provides comprehensive medical and mental health care to patients living with HIV/AIDS, LGBTQ community and those seeking an affirming healthcare home.
-The PNP works autonomously and in collaboration with a variety of providers to diagnose and manage patients’ mental health concerns.
+The Psychiatric Nurse Practitioner (PNP) is part of an integrated care team and provides psychiatric evaluation and treatment to patients who identify as LGBTQ; to patients living with HIV/AIDS; and those seeking an affirming healthcare home.
+The PNP works in collaboration and autonomously with a variety of providers to diagnose and manage patients’ mental health and substance related health issues.

 ESSENTIAL JOB FUNCTIONS: